• Skip to primary navigation

 Quick and easy fish curry

-Even though there are quite a lot of spices in this easy fish curry, there is not too much chili, so you get all the flavour without the heat.
+Even though there are quite a lot of spices in this easy fish curry, there is not too much chilli, so you get all the flavour without the heat.
 This is actually quite a mild curry and therefore suited to all ages.
-If you do like a bit more heat you can just add a little more chili to spice it up a notch.
+If you do like a bit more heat you can add a little more chilli to spice it up a notch.

 A bowl of fish curry next to a bowl of white rice.